AbsaOSS/enceladus/index.md

 ---

-Enceladus is an open source project under the [ABSA Group Limited][absa] designed for transforming any data format into a standardized and strongly type `parquet` format and applying a number of conformance rules on top of said data.
+Enceladus is an open source project under the [ABSA Group Limited][absa] designed for transforming any data format into a standardized and strongly typed `parquet` format and applying a number of conformance rules on top of said data.

 Enceladus laverages [Apache Spark][spark] to read and transform the data.
 On top of that it also